-2. Grade Level Reading: Literacy will be stressed through parent nights, media, newsletters, conferences, and working with the public library.
+- \Data collection of STAR, ACT Aspire & ACT - \Formative quarterly Assessment to drive classroom instruction for 7th & 8th grades - \Obtain continued PD on the Science of Reading - \Utilize Student Success Plans groups & mentors - \Provide scheduled time & resources for Tier 3 intervention - \Provide Content Area teachers with Literacy training to facilitate stronger Tier One Interventions. - \Continue providing two sections of Critical Reading 1 and adding a section of CR 2. - \Professional development will be provided for Language Arts & content area teachers to strengthen Tier 1 intervention in the classroom. - 1.
+Grade Level Reading: Literacy will be stressed through parent nights, media, newsletters, conferences, and working with the public library.
 The high school STAR program will continue three times a year, with the possible addition of a reading class and/or a reading intervention program.
-We will continue to collect data from: STAR, ACT, and ACT Aspire.
+We will continue to collect data from: STAR, ACT, ACT Aspire, and ATLAS exams.
 All 9th and 10th grade students have been screened by Coop personnel; these results will help us set up an intervention program.
 Additional screening will continue to determine specific interventions.